JOSE ALEJOS returns to the Pacific Northwest in the Fall

-This fantastic training seminar is filling up fast.
+This fantastic training seminar fills up fast.
 Multiple categories available.
 Prices include Board, turn-out, tack-up, cool-out, hacks, fabulous experience and confidence gained.
-Continued services following the training session of Young Horses may be arranged with Gwen Blake Training Team at Donida Farm.
+Continued services following the training session may be arranged with Gwen Blake Training Team at Donida Farm.
 Haul ins must pay a haul in fee.

 Jose Alejos is an athlete, horseman, mentor, and we are privileged that he is willing to share his expertise with us.

 1. “Backing” For horses unstarted under saddle $1500 payable to Jose Alejos.
 Additional $500 board payable to Donida Farm